amckay1/vimrc/README.md

 # The Ultimate vimrc

+#NOTE:
+Edited by AM, should have tmux hotkey for C+b binding, not yet split panes or movement between panes.
+Still needs vim 8.0 upgrade in shell.
+Run install_awesome_vimrc.sh for custom approach

 Over the last 10 years, I have used and tweaked Vim.
 This configuration is the ultimate vimrc (or at least my version of it).

 There are two versions: